Zifah/Nigeria-Bank-Account-NUBAN-Algorithm/README.md

 ## Setting up

 - Clone the repo.
+- Assuming node is installed on your computer:
-- Restore the packages which the application depends on using `npm install` from terminal.
+  - Restore the node packages which the application depends on using `npm install` from terminal.
-- With node installed, run `node index.js` from terminal.
+  - Run `node index.js` from terminal.

 ## Endpoints